Mohammed-Fadul/Borehole-Dilution/README.md

 There is already an excel file named (All_Data) in the folder (Input_data_workbook) containing a typical data from a field test as an example of how the user should prepare his excel input file for reusing this code for other experiments.

 ## Code

 ### Scripts

-The object-oriented codes use custom classes saved as packages that are called within a `main.py` script which calculates the Darcy´s velocity average.
-The code is based on custom classes and functions that are defined as the following:
+The object-oriented codes use custom classes that are called within a `main.py` script which calculates the Darcy´s velocity average.
+The code is based on custom classes and functions that are defined in the following files:

-1-logging_parameters (Package) that contains:
-* `checker.py`: contains logging functions.
+* `checker.py`: contains logging functions;

-2-tracer_tests (Package) that contains:
-* `tracertests.py`: contains a Tracer class contains the basic elements of borehole test from field data as inputs and performs geometric calculations and obtains correction factors needed for the calculation of Darcy´s velocity.
+* `tracertests.py`: contains a Tracer class to read the basic elements of borehole test from field data, and make the ordinary calculations needed for the calculation of Darcy´s velocity;

-3-file_utils (Package) that contains:
-* `sensor_data_file.py`:contains the DataSheet, Calibration and SensorPairData classes to read the data from the sensors.
+* `sensor_data_file.py`:contains the DataSheet, Calibration and SensorPairData classes to read the data from the sensors;

-4-plot_settings (Package) that contains:
-* `plotSensors2.py`:contains the functions setting-up the three plots: sensors plot, time concentration plot and velocity plots.
+* `plotSensors2.py`: contains the functions for the plots calculation - sensors plot, time concentration plot and velocity plots.
-* `plot_saver.py`:contains a functions that creates a file named (Plots) and saves the result plots in.

-5-Input_data_workbook (Directory) that contains: Input excel file prepared by the user for which results will be calculated.

 The relation among the classes and functions are according to the following diagram: